tkylesh/bangazon-inc/orientation/ORIENTATION_CSHARP_TOUR.md

 #CSharp Tour

 ###What you will learn
-You will about the application structure and code for a simple command line application.
+You will learn about the the structure of a cs application and look at the code in a simple application that displays message to the console.
 ###Prerequisites
 You will need the .NET Core SDK installed https://www.microsoft.com/net/download or Visual Studio Code installed https://code.visualstudio.com/Download